CTL Instructor Handbook

 Media Services

-To reserve classroom equipment that is not permanently installed, please contact UTD Media Services before the semester begins at media@utdallas.edu or 972-883-4900.
-Prior arrangement ensures that staff are available on call if you need immediate assistance before or during class.
-Service personnel typically arrive within 10-15 minutes.
-Please be prepared to provide your building and classroom number, your name, and if leaving a message, the information about your request.
-Media services personnel are available prior to your first class to show you how to operate or log on to the equipment and verify that everything you need is working properly.
-Some classrooms require access codes to use the computer and related equipment.
-This access code may be obtained from Media Services.
+To reserve classroom equipment that is not already installed, please contact Media Services before the semester begins at media@utdallas.edu or 972-883-4900.
+Planning ahead ensures that staff are available if you need immediate assistance before or during class.
+A media services staff member typically arrives within 10-15 minutes.
+Please be prepared to provide your building and classroom number, your name, as well as specifics about your request.

 Online Teaching and Accessibility for All Students